-New security measures planned for Defiance ribfest
+New security measures planned for Defiance RibFest

-The annual event is scheduled from 3:30 pm.-11 p.m. on Sept.
+The annual event is scheduled from 3:30-11 p.m.
+Sept.
 28 in downtown Defiance — on Clinton Street, between Second and Fifth streets; on Third Street, between Perry Street and Wayne Avenue; and on Fourth Street, between Perry and Wayne.

 Recent mass shootings have prompted stepped-up security — including one at the Gilroy Garlic Festival in California on July 28 — Defiance Police Chief Todd Shafer indicated.